mobiusml/hqq/Readme.md

 ```

 ### VLLM 🚀
 By default, VLLM is not installed to avoid CUDA version problems.
-Make sure you install the right version that matches your CUDA settings:
+Make sure you install the right version that matches your CUDA settings (vllm <= 0.2.2):
 https://docs.vllm.ai/en/latest/getting_started/installation.html

 After installation, you can quantize VLLM models as follows: